wtPLSQL/wtPLSQL/docs/demo/Test-Runner.md

 ## Execute and Display

-To execute the Test Runner, run this:
+To execute the test runner package, run this:

 ```
 begin